NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations

 \subsection{3D Reconstruction with Neural Uncertainty}

 \seclabel{uncert}

-In the section, we first formulate neural uncertainty when the target scene is approximated by an implicit neural network.
+In the section, we first formulate Neural Uncertainty when a target scene is approximated by an implicit neural network.
 Then we show how to optimize the uncertainty together with the network parameters.
 With the neural uncertainty formulation, a strong linear relationship is established between the uncertainty and the image quality metric, i.e. PSNR and therefore a proxy for PSNR is proposed.
-In the final part, an alternative formulation of the neural uncertainty is discussed.